 |traumatic brain injury, outcome, generic and disease-specific health-related quality of life, complicated mild traumatic brain injury, functional outcome|

 |Journal of Clinical Medicine|

-Voormolen, D.C., Zeldovich, M., Haagsma, J.A., Polinder, S, Friedrich, S., Maas, A, … von Steinbuechel, N. (2020).
+Voormolen, D.C, M. Zeldovich (Marina), Haagsma, J.A, Polinder, S, S. Friedrich (Sarah), Maas, A, … Von Steinbuechel, N. (2020).
 Outcomes After Complicated and Uncomplicated Mild Traumatic Brain Injury at Three- and Six-Months Post-Injury.
 Journal of Clinical Medicine, 9(5). doi:10.3390/jcm9051525